Find Affordable College Courses

 Read More…

-University of Massachusetts Amherst came in at #7 in this year’s edition of the Best Value Computer Science Doctor’s Degree Schools in the New England Region ranking.
-UMass Amherst is a very large public school located in the large suburb of Amherst.
+University of Massachusetts Amherst ranked #7 on this year’s Best Value Computer Science Doctor’s Degree Schools in the New England Region list.
+UMass Amherst is a very large public school located in the suburb of Amherst.

 The average tuition and fees for an out-of-state graduate students at UMass Amherst are $32,809 a year.

-Full Computer Science at University of Massachusetts Amherst Report
+Read full report on Computer Science at University of Massachusetts Amherst

-University of Massachusetts - Lowell did quite well in this year’s ranking of the best places for computer science students to get a doctor’s degree.
-It came in at #8 on the list.
-UMass Lowell is a large public school located in the large suburb of Lowell.
+University of Massachusetts - Lowell landed the #8 spot in the 2023 rankings for the best value doctor’s degree computer science programs.
+UMass Lowell is a fairly large public school located in the suburb of Lowell.

 Full Computer Science at University of Massachusetts - Lowell Report